Testing turbulent closure models with convection simulations: Closure model equations for the inhomogeneous Boussinesq system

-Given that the temperature profile $T_0$ is linear in $z$ and steady, the last equations and the evolution equation \eqref{boufin3} for $\mean{\Theta}$ can be simplified by setting $\mean{\Theta} + T_0 \rightarrow \mean{\Theta}$.
-Then the boundary condiitons for $\mean{\Theta}$ of have of course to be changed to the original ones for $T$.
-Note that the stationary version of the autonomous system \eqref{comprxx}--\eqref{compQ} with \eqref{eq:Uxy}--\eqref{eq:thet} does have non-trivial solutions as demonstrated in GOMS10.
+with $G_0=G_{0z}$.
+Note that the stationary version of the autonomous system \eqref{eq:Uxy2}--\eqref{compQ} does have non-trivial solutions as demonstrated in GOMS10.
 Due to the nonlinearity of the system they exist not only for specific combinations of its parameters like in linear eigenvalue problems, but (at least within wide margins) for any specification of them.